Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • poor social and climatic living conditions;

-Chronic otitis media also provoke low temperatures, , dirty water.
+They also provoke chronic otitis media low temperatures, , dirty water.

 The main symptoms of otitis media in adults

-Symptoms can appear on one or both sides.
-In the first case, they talk about unilateral, in the second - about bilateral otitis media of the middle ear.
-Chronic and acute forms have some general symptoms, but still they appear with some differences.
+Symptoms may appear on one or both sides.
+In the first case they speak of unilateral otitis media, in the second - of bilateral otitis media.
+Chronic and acute form have some general symptoms, but they still appear with some differences.

 Spicy

-• Pain in the ear, behind the ear, sometimes it is felt in the back of the head, temple, and gives to the teeth.
-It is felt constantly or from time to time, it is pulsating, pulling;
+• Pain in the ear, behind the ear, sometimes it is felt in the back of the head, temple, and radiates to the teeth.
+It is felt constantly or from time to time, it can be pulsating, pulling;

 • the patient complains of ear congestion, hearing loss;